Our History

 First day clinic staff photo courtesy of John Morgan MD.

-African Christian Hospitals was born in Nigeria.
+African Christian Healthcare was born in Nigeria.
 As early as 1953, missionary nurses began serving the sick and wounded through backdoor clinics.
 Dr. Henry Farrar, his wife Grace (RN), and their five children went to Nigeria in 1964, and were joined by two missionary nurses the following year: Nancy Petty and Iris Hays.
-An outpatient clinic was opened in 1965, and the Nigerian Christian Hospital opened in 1966, at the outset of the Biafran war.
+An outpatient clinic was opened in 1965, and the Nigerian Christian Hospital opened in 1966.

 “It is our hope to have a part in bringing the light of truth to dispel spiritual darkness and the healing arts of medicine to relieve the suffering of humanity even as did the Great Physician himself.”